These keto pumpkin chocolate chip cookies have the perfect combination of two favorites: sugar-free chocolate chips and pumpkin.

-Add dry ingredients to the wet mixture, and combine until fully incorporated.
-Then fold in the sugar-free chocolate chips.
+Add the dry ingredients to the wet mixture and combine until fully incorporated.
+Then, fold in the sugar-free chocolate chips.

-Then using a small cookie scoop, add the cookie dough to a parchment or silicone-lined mat and flatten slightly.
+Add the cookie dough to a parchment-or silicone-lined mat using a small cookie scoop and flatten slightly.

 Bake for 20–25 minutes or until lightly brown around the edges.